warbacon/powershell-profile/README.md

 **not Windows PowerShell.**

 > [!NOTE]
+> This profile is intended for use on Windows.
+Although it also works correctly
-> Linux and macOS support is limited.
+> on Linux and macOS, it is not optimized for them at the moment.

+## 🚀 Features

+- Bash-like keyboard shortcuts
+- Improved syntax highlighting colors
+- Nice, simple and fast prompt.
+Uses [Starship](https://starship.rs)
+- Windows Terminal integration for tab and pane duplication
+- Enables some useful experimental powershell features
+- Includes a few useful aliases
+- And some other smaller goodies!

+### Enabled experimental features

-> [!TIP]
+> [!NOTE]
-> It is recommended to use version 7.4 or later to take advantage of experimental
+> You need to use version 7.4 or later to take advantage of experimental
 > features.

+- **PSCommandNotFoundSuggestion:** Recommend potential commands based on fuzzy search on a CommandNotFoundException
+- **PSFeedbackProvider:** Replace the hard-coded suggestion framework with the extensible feedback provider

-## ⚙️ Optional dependencies
+## 💊 Optional dependencies

 `starship` is used as prompt when it's installed.
 Refer to its [installation guide](https://starship.rs/guide/#%F0%9F%9A%80-installation)

-## 🚀 Installation
+## 🪛 Installation

 Just clone this repository as your PowerShell 7 profile like this if you are in
 Windows: